The Best Office Jobs in a Recession

 Take care.
 While this role made Microsoft’s list, note that customer services roles can be quite varied.
 Depending on the field, they may be lowly paid, and over recent years many have been outsourced overseas – think about large corporates who have call centres in India or the Philippines.

-6. Digital marketing specialist
+6. Digital Marketing Specialist

 This role specialises in developing and implementing plans for promoting an organisation's goods, brand, services and ideas by producing marketing content such as advertisements, social media channels, and blog posts.
 Depending on skills and expertise, they may also organise events, collect and analyse data, develop full campaigns, and build relationships with clients.